WordPress plugins for food blogs are often installed on whim, when they shouldn’t be.

 Tips for choosing WordPress food blog plugins

-Each WordPress plugin you use for your food blog should be inspected technically for functionality and fit before it’s installed and configured.
+Each WordPress plugin you use for your food blog should be inspected technically for functionality, fit and performance before it’s installed and configured.

 For each plugin you’re interested in, ask yourself these 14 questions: